The Wildscreen Panda Awards honour the very best in natural world storytelling craft.

 In addition to the information above, Entrants are required to submit a brief statement for each of their chosen award categories, which clearly describes the strengths and achievements of their production in relation to each category.

 Media files: Wildscreen aims to provide the best possible viewing experience for the judging of your film.
-To achieve this, we ask you provide a high-quality version of your video to be uploaded to FilmFreeway, or to supply a Vimeo link.
+To achieve this, we ask you to provide a high-quality version of your video to be uploaded to FilmFreeway, or to supply a Vimeo link.
 As soon as you create a project in FilmFreeway you will be directed to your Project Page where you can easily upload your project file (up to 10GB) or link your video via Vimeo or YouTube.

 To view a Project Page, go to My Projects in the main menu, then click View next to the appropriate project.